-Fall head over heels with a dinner charcuterie board and learn how to style it with love.
+Fall head over heels with a dinner charcuterie board.
+Follow our step-by-step guide to learn how to style it with love.

-Forget about overpriced restaurant menus this Valentine's day, and stay in for a far more intimate (and satisfying) meal.
+Forget about overpriced restaurant delivery this Valentine's day, and go for a far more intimate (and satisfying) meal.
 When it comes to a romantic evening at home, we’re infatuated with a bountiful charcuterie — er, charCUTErie — board for dinner.
-It’s easy to put together and oh so fun to graze on with a glass of wine.
+It’s easy to put together and oh-so-fun to graze on with a glass of wine.
 Light some candles because we’ve got everything you need for a romantic evening for two.
 And because the pleasure of eating starts with the eyes, we’ll also share a few pointers on how to make your board look tantalizing.

 I like to start with two kinds of sliced charcuterie, about 2 ounces of each.
-First up is a thinly-sliced meat.
+First up is a thinly sliced meat.
 Most grocery stores will have prosciutto, but if you want to try something different, get speck (a smoked prosciutto), bresaola, or coppa.
-If you can get it sliced fresh at the deli, the minimum they'll let you order is usually a quarter pound or 4 ounces.
+If you can get it sliced fresh at the deli, the minimum they'll let you order is usually a quarter pound, aka 4 ounces.